RafelAmer04/Project-Euler/README.md

 # Project Euler

-Project Euler solutions with python C and Rust
+Project Euler solutions with Python, C and Rust